INRIA/scikit-learn-mooc/slides/linear_model.md

 ???
 Linear models work as long as your data could be linearly separable.
-Otherwise, either you do features augmentation, or you choose a more complex model.
+Otherwise, either we could do features augmentation, or we could choose a more complex model.

 ---
 .center[